 - Muscle weakness

 - Mood swings and loss of emotional control

 Learning to practice yoga on a regular basis offers people in recovery from substance abuse disorders a natural way to manage stress and mental health symptoms without the need for drugs or alcohol.

-However, having the ability to process those experiences by looking inwards during a guided meditation makes it easier to work through some of those emotional scars in a positive way.
+However, having the ability to process those experiences by looking inward during a guided meditation makes it easier to work through some of those emotional scars in a positive way.

 Trauma-Sensitive Yoga Class

-Trauma-sensitive yoga is different to other forms of yoga.
+Trauma-sensitive yoga is different from other forms of yoga.
 The emphasis on this particular type of yoga is focused on ensuring participants feel safe in a non-judgmental environment.